DocVM1/optimus/README.md

 # optimus

-> A minimal AI tool that helps you write better prompts — without rewriting them.
+A minimal AI tool that helps you write better prompts...

 ### 🚀 Live Demo